 Soon after the new criteria were published, researchers reported that “nearly one-third of adults in the United States have an AUD at some time in their lives, but only about 20 percent seek AUD treatment.'”6 The study also claimed that the number of people suffering the new condition had grown over the previous 11 years.
 So concerns about the inflation of problems are obviously well-founded.

 Alcoholism became alcohol dependence in 1980, and then expanded to become alcohol use disorder in 2013.
-Diagnostic levels for AUD were lowered greatly.
-So a large number of ordinary people are now being categorized as suffering alcohol use disorder.
+Diagnostic levels for AUD are now much lower.
+So a large number of ordinary people are suddenly suffering alcohol use disorder.
 And the federal government is already suggesting the need for more medical treatment for the “epidemic.”

 To understand the new criteria, just follow the money.